KNX-FM: Classic rock era (1986–1995)

-On September 26, 1986, at 3 p.m., the station was renamed KLSX and flipped to a classic rock format.
+On September 26, 1986, at 3 pm, the station was renamed KLSX and flipped to a classic rock format.
 The call letters KLSX were chosen to sound like the word "classics".

 To demonstrate the vastness of the station's on-air library, KLSX advertised "no-repeat workdays", not playing any song more than once per day.
-An exception was when the station played one song twice as part of a contest; listeners could win a prize for being the destination caller and identify correctly the intentionally repeated track.
+An exception was when the station played one song twice as part of a contest; listeners could win a prize for being the designated caller and identify correctly the intentionally repeated track.
 Additionally, KLSX hosted an annual "A—Z" event where the entire library was played in alphabetical order by artist during weekday hours, a playlist that ran about 100 hours.
 Whenever the station played "Southern Man" by Neil Young and Crazy Horse, it was always followed by Lynyrd Skynyrd's "Sweet Home Alabama".

 In 1988, the long-running Beatles show Breakfast with the Beatles with host Deirdre O'Donoghue moved to KLSX from KNX-FM, a show which she began doing on KMET in 1983.
 After she died in 2001, the show was taken over by Chris Carter.
 On September 3, 2006, the station broadcast its last airing of Breakfast with the Beatles, which was then replaced by infomercials, drawing some local protest.
 Paul McCartney, Ringo Starr, and Yoko Ono have all called into the program.
 In late November 2006, local classic rock station KLOS picked up the show.

 On July 21, 1991, the station began to air the syndicated Howard Stern Show and took on the slogan "Howard Stern all morning, classic rock all day".